NATIONALLY RANKED ROSEN LAW FI - GuruFocus.com

 PR Newswire

-WHAT TO DO NEXT: To join the Core Scientific class action, go to https://rosenlegal.com/submit-form/?case_id=3932 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 13, 2023.
-A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
+WHAT TO DO NEXT: To join the prospective class action, go to https://rosenlegal.com/submit-form/?case_id=9952 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.

+WHAT IS THIS ABOUT: On November 17, 2022, The Bear Cave newsletter released an article about several companies with potential exposures to recently collapsed cryptocurrency exchange FTX, including Silvergate.
+The article highlighted a connection linking Silvergate to a money laundering operation that transferred $425 million off cryptocurrency trading platforms.

 Follow us for updates on LinkedIn: https://www.linkedin.com/company/the-rosen-law-firm, on Twitter: https://twitter.com/rosen_firm or on Facebook: https://www.facebook.com/rosenlawfirm/.